kvark/vange-rs/README.md

 cargo run
 ```

+Note: leaving the `level=""` empty in the config would load a flat boring debug level.

-The graphics engine tries the available backends in this order: Metal, Vulkan, DX12, DX11.
+Note: with `backend="Auto"` the engine tries the available backends in this order: Metal, Vulkan, DX12.

 Controls:
   - `WSAD`: movement in the game, rotating the camera around the car during the pause